Sibi-Git/Sibi-Git/README.md

 </div>

 <p align="center">
-    Master's student at Columbia University exploring in Machine Learning and Artificial General Intelligence.
+    Code is like humor.
+When you have to explain it, it’s bad.
 </p>

 <h3 align="center">
     Currently pursuing a Master's in Computer Science at Columbia University, specializing in the Machine Learning track.
 My interests lie in Machine Learning, Artificial Intelligence, and Deep Learning.
 I have a background in developing advanced algorithms and publishing research in these areas.
 </h3>

 <img align="right" alt="Coding" width="400" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif">